Connect with others who understand.

 2. Some Lung Cancer Risk Factors Are Unique to Women

-More men get diagnosed with lung cancer each year, but more women live with lung cancer, according to data from the NCI.
-Furthermore, studies have shown an increased rate of lung cancer cases among “female never-smokers,” according to research in ESMO Open.
-The reason for these trends remains unclear.
-It could be biological, such as hormonal influences, or it may be due to genetics.
-It could have something to do with occupations dominated by women or even environmental exposures.
+Each year, more men than women get diagnosed with lung cancer.
+So it’s an interesting fact that more women than men live with lung cancer, according to data from the NCI.
+Furthermore, studies have shown an increased rate of lung cancer cases among females who have never smoked, according to cancer research in ESMO Open.

 3. Lung Cancer Occurs in a Variety of Age Groups